DenverW03/ThirdYearProject/README.md

 - C++ for main logic

 Note: C++11 required, it is enforced in the compilation script, some features not available in previous C++ versions are used.

+## Directories

+- common: contains common files used between all of the different algorithms
+- boids: this directory contains the lowest level boids algorithm
+- proposal: contains the proposal pdf for the dissertation